martinfrances107/gcode-nom/gcode2obj/README.md

 1) This obj has been "Imported".
 2) Converted into a "Curve".
 3) Finally a circular bevel object has been applied to make the object solid [ A circle to represent a 0.1mm fibre].

-## Performance

-Currently 9.9MByte bgcode file can be processed into a 16MBytes obj file in 1m13secs.

-[ See the git repository associated with this project... assets/gear-holder-print-in-place_04n_022mm_pla_mk4_6h49m.bgcode ]

 ## Future work